SOMET1010/m-zaka/docs/README.md

 ## 📖 Overview

-Mon Toit is a modern Progressive Web App (PWA) certified real estate platform that connects landlords, tenants, and agencies in Côte d'Ivoire.
-This comprehensive API documentation provides everything developers need to integrate with the Mon Toit platform.
+MZAKA is a modern Progressive Web App (PWA) certified real estate platform that connects landlords, tenants, and agencies in Burkina Faso.
+This comprehensive API documentation provides everything developers need to integrate with the MZAKA platform.

 ### 🚀 Key Features